luiscassih/AniMotion.nvim/README.md

 > word

-This is my personal mode, it's similar to kakoune, but instead of highlighting spaces and punctuation characters, it's selects words by words.
+This is my personal mode, it's similar to helix, but instead of highlighting spaces and punctuation characters, it's selects words by words.
 For example, in `vim.keymap.set("a"`, w will select `vim`, w again `keymap`, w again `set`, w again `a`.
 I find this approach to be more productive.

-Also, instead of having the cursor at the end of the word like in Kakoune, in this mode it will be at the start of the word, like in neovim, if you need to be at the end, just press `e` instead. `e` will also highlight the entire word like `w`.
+Also, instead of having the cursor at the end of the word like in helix, in this mode it will be at the start of the word, like in neovim, if you need to be at the end, just press `e` instead. `e` will also highlight the entire word like `w`.
 In the example before, both w and e will highlight the same way, but with w, the cursor will be at `v` -> `k` -> `s` -> `a`, while with e, the cursor will be at `m` -> `k` -> `s` -> `a`.

 A succession of punctuation characters are also considered a word. `vim..keymap` will have this highlight flow -> `vim` -> `..` -> `keymap`.